5apps/stashboard/README.md

 # storage-frontend

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is the frontend app for managing a user's remoteStorage authorizations.

 ## Prerequisites